Konami-Fitness/lab9/README.txt

 Creativity
 For creativity, we created functions for each button operation for the benefits of separations of concerns which also helped us to better organize our code.
 (Michael, Teddy, Shane) We also used a try catch block to check if submit buttons were clicked wth the proper values to make sure that only a single operation would run (Shane).
-If the user failed to input the proper data types, php would throw an exception, rather than crashing the cite or corrupting the database.
+If the user failed to input the proper data types, php would throw an exception, rather than crashing the site or corrupting the database.
 We also used
 CSS to display the forms in a clear column with respective headers so the user could easily identify which information was needed for each command.
 Finally, we left list the databases at the top of the page so users can see how each button impacts the database tables.
 (Teddy)